OliverMaerz/catalog/README.md

 (3,E'2017-05-08 01:43:55.012303',E'2017-05-08 01:43:55.012303',E'Soccer');
 ```

-For testing you can also load some sample catalog items directly on your postgres with the sql below.
-But make sure you log into the website at least once first, so the user with the user.id '1' is created.
+You can also load some sample items directly on your postgres db with the sql below.
+But make sure you log into the website at least once first - so the user with the user.id '1' is created.

 ```
 INSERT INTO "public"."item"("id","date_created","date_modified","title","description","category_id","user_id")